Small Suitcase Struggles

 When I finally arrived at my holiday destination it was after 10pm, I was feeling hot and hungry and in desperate need of a shower!

 Hostel Le Penguin was pretty basic but the friendly staff made up for any discomfort (nothing I couldn’t handle) I felt.
-Actually, everybody I met there was friendly and interested in eachother.
-Eating breakfast together with whomever was sitting outside, on Saturday the owner of the hostel fired up the BBQ and I vaguely remember we all went out together on Friday to a bar that you could only access if you knew the ‘secret’ location, a knock on a for me random door allowed us entry.
+Actually, everybody, I met there was friendly and interested in each other.
+Eating breakfast together with whoever was sitting outside, on Saturday the owner of the hostel fired up the BBQ and I vaguely remember we all went out together on Friday to a bar that you could only access if you knew the ‘secret’ location, a knock on a for me random door allowed us entry.

 Exploring a New City – Day 2

 I love exploring (to me) new cities!
 On Friday, my 1st full day, I got up early to make the most of my stay.
 The coastal city turned out not to be too big and since I was there for another 3 full day’s I took my time as I strolled around.
 I ended up at a very touristic part of the boulevard where I bought a ticket for a boat trip to the deserted island ‘Deserta’ (great name!).
 It was super nice to see the city from the water and in 25 minutes the boat reached the small island.
 2 hours later the boat would pick us up again so that gave me plenty of time to look around.
 I am not much of a ‘lying on the beach in the sun’ person but do like to walk along the coastline, look for seashells, seeing people struggle with their blow up beach chair.